rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    The Cloudant dashboard opens in a separate browser tab.

 3. Create the **rec** database.
-This database holds purchase recommendations, based on customer purchase hstory.
+This database holds purchase recommendations, based on customer purchase history.

    * From the **Database** tab, click **Create Database**.